The Future of Maine’s Fisheries: Threats Posed by Federal Budget Cuts

 Bedford St, Portland, ME 04103

-Learn how the Trump Administration’s proposed cuts to the Environmental Protection Agency (EPA) and the National Oceanic and Atmospheric Administration (NOAA) would hurt Maine’s marine environment, economy, and research—and what you can do to help protect these important marine resources.
-The roundtable will feature leaders from Maine’s marine and fisheries communities, including:
+Guests learned how the Trump Administration’s proposed cuts to the Environmental Protection Agency (EPA) and the National Oceanic and Atmospheric Administration (NOAA) would hurt Maine’s marine environment, economy, and research—and what we can do to help protect these important marine resources.
+The roundtable featured leaders from Maine’s marine and fisheries communities, including:

 - Paul Anderson, Director, Maine Sea Grant and the Aquaculture Research Institute

 - Curtis Bohlen, Director, Casco Bay Estuary Partnership

 - Dave Cousens, President, Maine Lobstermen’s Association